People's Republic of Kampuchea: Civil war

-Transition and State of Cambodia (1989–1992)
+State of Cambodia (1989–1993)

-On 29–30 April 1989, the National Assembly of the PRK, presided by Hun Sen, held a meeting in order to make some, at first, largely cosmetic constitutional changes.
+On 29–30 April 1989, the National Assembly of the PRK, presided over by Hun Sen, held a meeting in order to make some, at first, largely cosmetic constitutional changes.
 The name "People's Republic of Kampuchea" was officially changed to the State of Cambodia (SOC)—a name that had been previously used right after the 1970 coup—reintroducing the blue colour in the Cambodian flag and other state symbols, although the coat of arms remained almost the same.
 The national anthem and the military symbols were also changed.

 The name "Kampuchean People’s Revolutionary Armed Forces" (KPRAF) were changed to "Cambodian People's Armed Forces" (CPAF).
 Capital punishment was officially abolished and Buddhism, which had been partially reestablished by the PRK in 1979, was fully reintroduced as the national religion, by which the restriction was lifted on the ordination of men under 50 years old and Buddhist traditional chanting was resumed in the media.
 Following the complete normalisation of traditional religious life, Buddhism became extremely popular in Cambodia, experiencing a widespread revival.

 Intending to liberalise Cambodia's economy, a set of laws on "Personal Ownership" and "Free Market Orientation" was passed as well.
 The new Constitution stated that Cambodia was a neutral and non-aligned state.
 The ruling party also announced that there would be negotiations with the groups of the opposition.

 The State of Cambodia lived through a time of dramatic transitions triggered by the collapse of communism in the Soviet Union and Eastern Europe.
 There was a reduction in Soviet aid to Vietnam which culminated in the withdrawal of the Vietnamese occupying forces.
 The last Vietnamese troops were said to have left Cambodia on 26 September 1989 but probably they did not leave until 1990.
 Many Vietnamese civilians also returned to Vietnam in the months that followed, lacking confidence in the ability of the PRK's new avatar to control the situation after the Vietnamese military had left.